Indigo Iris Productions shot a wonderful trailer for the UK Premiere of TRASH!

 Anchorage Daily News says "Jolly is not without his successes, but he remains a novice name in the world of theater.
 Ruhl has spent much of the last ten years acclaimed as a major talent and up-and-coming genius.
 But seeing these two shows back to back, "A Gulag Mouse" is the one that approaches genius, the one that has a chance of outliving its author, the one I'm thinking about as the next week begins and will be thinking about for a long time to come."

 review by Mike Dunham.

-Another review in the Anchorage Daily News that reads "JArthur M. Jolly's play has all the hallmarks of a masterpiece, setting the audience on the edge of an emotional razor from start to finish..."
+The Anchorage Daily News said "Arthur M. Jolly's play has all the hallmarks of a masterpiece, setting the audience on the edge of an emotional razor from start to finish..."

 review by Mike Dunham.